Sacraments

 If it is in case of emergency the office menu has option 9, to choose "in danger of death".
 Important when we talk about life threatening is that the patient is in agony.

-• The marriage preparation process lasts approximately 6 months.
+The marriage preparation process lasts between 6–12 months.

 Requirements:

-• Request a meeting with one of the parish priests to corroborate the purpose of your marriage.
-They should call the office and request an appointment.
+Request a meeting with one of the parish priests to corroborate the purpose of your marriage.
+Call the office and request an appointment.